o-gs/dji-firmware-tools/README.md

 firmware is extracted.
 The file containing UBIFS can be easily recognized by `UBI#` at the beginning of the file.

-Example of mounting Root Filesystem partition from Ambarella firmware for Phantom 3 Pro:
+Example of mounting Root Filesystem partition from Ambarella firmware for *Phantom 3 Pro*:

 ```sudo ./amba_ubifs.sh P3X_FW_V01.08.0080_m0100_part_rfs.a9s```